Kenny McLean

-He represented Scotland at the under-19 and under-21 international levels before making his debut for the senior Scotland team in 2016.
+McLean represented Scotland at the under-19 and under-21 international levels before making his debut for the senior Scotland team in 2016.
+He has since gained over 50 caps.

 Club career

 Early life and career

 McLean was born in Rutherglen and attended Cathkin High School in Cambuslang.
 He spent time with the youth setups of both Aberdeen and Rangers as a schoolboy.
 In 2008, he decided not to renew his Rangers contract and joined St Mirren.

 Arbroath (loan)

 McLean moved on loan from St Mirren to Second Division club Arbroath in December 2009.
 Arbroath signed McLean, along with Kilmarnock striker Daniel McKay, to cover for injuries.
 On 12 December, McLean made his debut for Arbroath in a 4–3 loss to Stirling Albion.
 Shortly after this match, Arbroath signed McLean's St Mirren teammate Kyle Faulds on loan.
 On 10 April, McLean scored his only goal for Arbroath, a penalty kick in a 4–2 loss against Stirling Albion.
 He made a total of 23 appearances during the second half of the 2009–10 season.
 Arbroath were relegated to the Third Division at the end of the season, after losing to Forfar Athletic in the relegation play-off.
 McLean has said that his loan spell at Arbroath helped him develop as a player and also to become more mature.